Sexual and Gender Based Misconduct Policy

 QUESTIONS AND SUPERSEDING OF PRIOR POLICIES

-This policy supersedes all previous Norwich University policies that covered some or all of the areas covered in this policy.
+This policy supersedes all previous Norwich University policies that covered some or all of the areas addressed in this policy.
+However, the policy version utilized for each complaint must align with the date of the alleged conduct.